Engineering a multi-level bath for transmons with three-wave mixing and parametric drives

-Superconducting circuits and circuit quantum electrodynamics (cQED)~\cite{circuitQEDreview_Blais2021} provide a promising platform for the investigation of this topic in the microwave domain.
-The strong coupling between superconducting circuits and their environment, and controllable parametric interactions between different circuit modes, enable the manipulation of mode populations with bath engineering techniques.
-Demonstrations include: fast qubit reset by forcing it to its ground state with appropriate drives~\cite{DrivenReset_Geerlings2012}, stabilizing a qubit to an arbitrary state~\cite{UniversalStabilization_Lu2017}, and in particular, stabilizing a photonic system with a non-trivial photonic state~\cite{BoseHubbardLattice_Ma2019}.
-Based on these remarkable results, it is natural to consider the implementation of a tunable chemical potential in a photonic system, or a tunable photonic bath.
+Superconducting circuits and circuit quantum electrodynamics (cQED)~\cite{BLAIS_Circuit_2021} provide a promising platform for this task.
+Bath engineering has become a powerful tool in cQED systems due to the strong coupling between superconducting circuits and their environment, as well as the controllable parametric interactions between different circuit elements~\cite{HARRINGTON_Engineered_2022}.
+In particular, it has been used to manipulate quantum systems, for example, to fast reset a qubit to the ground state with appropriate drives~\cite{GEERLINGS_Demonstrating_2013}, to stabilize a qubit to an arbitrary state~\cite{LU_Universal_2017}, and to stabilize a many-body system with a nontrivial state~\cite{MA_Dissipatively_2019}.

-In this letter, we experimentally demonstrate a multi-level bath for a transmon qubit.
-We start by coupling it to a lossy mode via a mode conversion process and a two-mode squeezing process within its $\ket{g}$-$\ket{e}$ manifold.
-The transmon is treated as a two-level system whose dissipation is engineered by tuning the strengths of these two parametric processes.
-This tunable dissipation sets the average photon number in the qubit mode, and by constraining this photonic mode in a two-level setting, we are effectively realizing a population statistic in the form of Fermi-Dirac distribution with a chemical potential.
-We verify this behavior by stabilizing the qubit to various equilibrium states with different population distributions, including a population inverted state which cannot be achieved by coupling to a natural bath at positive temperatures.
+Here, we experimentally demonstrate a temperature-tunable bath for a transmon qubit.
+We start by parametrically coupling the qubit to a lossy mode.
+For the first experiments, the transmon is treated as a two-level system whose dissipation rates are engineered by tuning the strengths of these two parametric processes.
+We show that in the steady-state limit, the qubit reaches the Gibbs state: $\rho = e^{-\beta H}/\text{Tr}(e^{-\beta H})$, where $k_{B}$ is the Boltzmann constant, and $\beta = 1/ k_B T$ is the inverse temperature set by the dissipation rates.
+We verify this behavior by stabilizing the qubit to various steady states with different population distributions, including a population-inverted (negative temperature) state, which cannot be achieved by coupling to a natural bath at positive temperatures.